php/php-langspec/spec/14-classes.md

 - The number of required (i.e. having no defaults) arguments of the implementing methods can not be more than the number of required arguments of the interface method (adding non-optional arguments is not allowed).
 - The overall number of arguments for the implementing method should be at least the number of the arguments of the interface method (removing arguments is not allowed).
 - Each argument of the implementing method must be compatible with corresponding argument of the prototype method.
+- If the interface method defines the return type, the implementing method must have the same return type.

 Compatible arguments are defined as follows:
 - Parameter names do not matter.